 This term is used when the symptoms last four to twelve weeks.

 Recurrent acute sinusitis

 This term is used when the symptoms come back four or more times in one year and last less than two weeks each time.

 Causes of sinusitis

 A virus, bacteria, or fungus that swells and blocks the sinuses can cause sinusitis.
 A few specific causes include:

 - The common cold.

 - A deviated septum.
 The septum is the line of cartilage that divides your nose.
-A deviated septum means that it isn’t straight, so that it is closer to the nasal passage on one side of your nose, causing a blockage.
+A deviated septum means it isn’t straight, so it is closer to the nasal passage on one side of your nose, causing a blockage.

 - A weak immune system from illness or medications.